NitinPrakash/hire-me-widget/readme.txt

 == Description ==

-This plugin is a remake of original [https://github.com/NitinPrakash/hire-me-widget](Hire Me Status Widget Plugin).
+This plugin is a remake of original https://wordpress.org/plugins/hire-me-status-widget/ (Hire Me Status Widget Plugin).
 This is not a version 2.0 of the plugin but complete remake of the plugin since the original plugin is either abandoned or neglected by the developer and not updated since last 2 years.

 = Widget Options =